TariqAHassan/MelReformer/README.md

 ![](/assets/epoch_recon_63.png)

-Note: the images on the left are the originals, and the image on the right are the corresponding reconstructions.
+Note: the images on the left of each "block" are the originals, and the image on the right are the corresponding reconstructions.

 Results without teacher forcing (goal):